What Doctors Wish You Knew About Sex Addiction

-The World Health Organization (WHO) added compulsive sexual behavior disorder to its list of mental health disorders in its latest revision of the International Classification of Disease (ICD-11).
-Since international health professionals and government agencies around the world use the ICD to identify and diagnose physical and mental health concerns, this has sparked debate over whether the move effectively declares “sex addiction” a recognized mental health disorder.
-Compulsive sexual behavior, according to the WHO, is an inability to control intense sexual urges, to the point of obsession, leading to negative consequences at work or school or in relationships, as well as loss of interest in other activities and declining physical health.
+The World Health Organization (WHO) includes compulsive sexual behavior disorder on its list of mental health disorders on the International Classification of Disease (ICD-11).
+Compulsive sexual behavior, according to the WHO, is an inability to control intense sexual urges to the point of obsession, leading to negative consequences at work or school or in relationships, as well as loss of interest in other activities and declining physical health.
 “Sex addicts are destroying their marriages, have lost jobs or created financial messes in their lives due to their compulsive behaviors,” says Alexandra Katehakis, Ph.D., clinical director of Center for Healthy Sex in Los Angeles and author of numerous books including Mirror of Intimacy: Daily Reflections on Emotional and Erotic Intelligence.
 And that all happens despite often getting little or no pleasure or satisfaction from the repeated sexual behaviors they’re engaging in.

 When is it not sex addiction?

 According to the WHO, people must suffer from the disorder for at least six months and experience substantial distress as a result of their addiction before being diagnosed, the report adds.
 “The exclusions here are important,” adds David Ley, Ph.D., a clinical psychologist in practice in Albuquerque, New Mexico, and author of The Myth of Sex Addiction.
 The six-month duration would likely exclude those men who only identify as sex addicts when they’ve gotten caught and gotten in trouble.”
 It may not be a coincidence that this move comes after the WHO declared compulsive video-game playing a disorder.
-“Sexual fantasy and activity is used to numb out and avoid stress, loneliness, boredom, sadness, and other uncomfortable feelings,” says Dr. Weiss.
+“Sexual fantasy and activity is used to numb out and avoid stress, loneliness, boredom, sadness, and other uncomfortable feelings,” says Robert Weiss, LCSW, CEO of Seeking Integrity LLC and author of numerous books about sexual addiction/compulsivity, including Sex Addiction 101.
+He also hosts a sex- and intimacy-focused podcast, Sex, Love, and Addiction 101.
 “Sex isn’t being used to feel more; it’s being used to feel less.”

 Controversy over the label